 top of page

-The Hinaidi RAF Peace Cemetery (Renamed the Ma'Asker Al Raschid RAF Cemetery when the RAF Hinaidi air base was handed over to the Iraqi government in 1937) has long been abandoned and has over time 'fallen between the cracks' with regards the CWGC maintenance of the headstones and the security of the site itself.
-Below are satellite images overlaid with dimensions of the cemetery as well as a copy of the 1964 Commonwealth War Graves official layout and allocation of graves.
+The Hinaidi RAF Peace Cemetery, renamed the Ma'Asker Al Raschid RAF Cemetery when RAF Hinaidi (the headquarters for the British Armed Forces in Mesopotamia) was handed over to the Iraqi government in 1937, has long been abandoned and has over time 'fallen between the cracks' with regards the CWGC maintenance of the headstones and the security of the site itself.
+Below are three satellite images taken of the cemetery.

 2019 Satellite Photograph of the Ma'asker Al Raschid RAF Cemetery